Staking strategy matters, right? And if it does – your trading bankroll must too…

 In short; low stakes and a bankroll far bigger will offer you more freedom to manoeuvre within the market.

 It’s important not to ‘overstretch’ your bankroll.
-Doing this will lead you into making daft mistakes, the kind that leave you feeling pretty foolish when it all goes wrong.
+Doing this will lead you into making daft mistakes, the kind that leaves you feeling pretty foolish when it all goes wrong.
+We don’t want that.

 What do I mean by overstretching your bankroll?